 It’s possible for me to be angry without threatening you.

-I’m capable of asking more of you without undermining your dignity.
+I can ask more of you without undermining your capability.

 People can enforce boundaries without compromising safety.